bbellify/bbellify/README.md

 ## web developer building tools for sovereignty

 - 🔭 I’m currently working on ...
+  - <a href='https://www.sucsandsched.netlify.app'>sucs and sched</a>, a running club web app

 - 🌱 I’m currently learning ...